Political Science (PS)

 PS 345.
 Southeast Asian Politics.
 4 Credits.

-Surveys major themes in contemporary Southeast Asian politics, including nation-state building, economic development, authoritarianism and democracy, and religious and ethnic politics.
+Surveys major themes in contemporary Southeast Asian politics, including nation-state building, economic development, democratization, and religious and ethnic politics.

 Course usage information